When referring to a single entity the term used is a Business Process Outsourcer (also BPO).

 Risks of using a call centre BPO

-Allowing another company to manage your customers, unfortunately, doesn’t come without some risks.
+Allowing another company to manage your customers in particular, unfortunately, doesn’t come without some risks.

 Of course, applying due diligence in the selection process can minimise the risks or using a service like our free CX Connect service where we can provide a recommended list of suppliers who can meet your requirements.

 While an initial hourly rate can seem incredibly attractive, there is often a range of hidden costs that can take the gloss off the expected savings.